 The COVID-19 epidemic is in the spreading stage in the entire Uusimaa region.

 Employers are recommended to organize remote work in all tasks that can be carried out remotely even temporarily.
-If working remotely is not possible, employers are recommended to instruct employees to wear face masks in all working spaces even when maintaining safe distances is possible.
-Workplaces should stagger lunch and coffee breaks.
+If working remotely is not possible, workplaces should stagger lunch and coffee breaks.

 Protecting the elderly and other at-risk groups is especially important.
 Restrictions on visiting social welfare and healthcare units, including units that provide 24-hour-care: